smXplorer/AlliGator/README.md

 LabVIEW software for FLI dataset analysis

 This repository is currently under construction.
-For the latest AlliGator installer, check the installer folder.
+For the latest AlliGator installer, check the installer/latest folder.
 The latest (but still incomplete) manual can be found at https://alligator-distribution.readthedocs.io